-There are two (2) plant species at the Red Root Preserve that are listed by the Florida Department of Agriculture and Consumer Services (FDACS), one (1) as endangered and one (1) as threatened (Table 5).
+There are two (2) plant species at the Red Root Preserve that are listed by the Florida Department of Agriculture and Consumer Services (FDACS), one (1) as endangered and two (2) as threatened (Table 5).
 A brief description of these species and their status is included in the following paragraphs.

-Table 5: Listed Plant Species Detected at the Red Root Preserve Common Name(s) Scientific Name State Status Stiff-leaved wild-pine, Cardinal airplant Tillandsia fasciculata Е Reflexed wild-pine, Northern needleleaf Tillandsia balbisiana T
+Table 5: Listed Plant Species Detected at the Red Root Preserve Common Name(s) Scientific Name State Status Stiff-leaved wild-pine, Cardinal airplant Tillandsia fasciculata Е Reflexed wild-pine, Northern needleleaf Tillandsia balbisiana T Banded wild-pine, Twisted airplant Tillandsia flexuosa T